Skip to main content

 App Manifest JSON

-1. Review the app summary and click “Create”
+1. Review the app summary and click Create.

 Review and Create App

-Step 2: Get Redirect URI from PipesHub
+Step 2: Get the Redirect URI from PipesHub

-1. In PipesHub, go to Settings > Toolsets
+1. In PipesHub, go to Workspace SettingsActions.

-2. Find Slack and click “Configure”
+2. Find Slack in the list and click + Setup (or Configure).

-3. Copy the Redirect URI shown in the dialog
+3. Copy the Redirect URI shown in the dialog.

-Step 3: Configure Redirect URL
+Step 3: Configure the Redirect URL in Slack

-2. Under Redirect URLs, click “Add New Redirect URL”
+2. Under Redirect URLs, click Add New Redirect URL.

-3. Paste the Redirect URI from PipesHub
+3. Paste the Redirect URI you copied from PipesHub.

 Add Redirect URL